viccross/ansible-playbooks/local-playbooks/roles/create-cluster-to-be-removed/README.md

 Role Name
 =========

 Modified version of the create-cluster role from multiarch-ci-playbooks.
-This one is designed to be deployed into the OCP Bastion (by the setup-ocp-deployer role) with most/all of the variables for the new cluster being populated in advance.
+This one is designed to be deployed into the OCP Bastion (by the `setup-ocp-deployer` role) with most/all of the variables for the new cluster being populated in advance.

+*** To avoid duplication this is being moved to become templates under the `setup-ocp-deployer` role (where most of the content already is anyway).

 Requirements
 ------------